Welcome to Measures for Justice

 better courts | better outcomes

 Our goal is to flag and fix systemic problems in the American criminal justice system.
 How?
-By creating a Justice Index that will allow counties to see how well or poorly their justice systems are providing the public with basic legal services.
+By creating a a system of measures that will allow counties to see how well or poorly their justice systems are providing the public with basic legal services.
 So that no one is deprived of his or her rights.
 So that no one's tax dollars go to waste.

 Measures for Justice will collect information about local criminal justice systems across the country and use this information to help local and state communities advocate for change.
 MFJ will reach into the heart of America and ask: How are you doing?